Mirza-Ali-Baig/Aptech-Batch-2024-PMTZ-202401F/PHP/crud/readme.md

 ├── add-process.php        # Backend script to process the addition of a student ├── config/
 │   └── connection.php     # Database connection configuration
+├── details.php            # Displays details of a selected student
+├── edit.php               # Form to edit a student record
+├── edit-process.php       # Backend script to process student update
+├── delete.php             # Backend script to delete a student
 ├── index.php              # Displays all student records and provides CRUD actions
 ```